Xtigyro/kindadm/README.md

 bash create-cluster.sh --nodes=[1-99] --k8s_ver=1.[x].[x]   # Only no. of K8s nodes is mandatory.
 ```

-To purge interactively any created clusters:
+To purge interactively any created cluster(s):

 ```bash
 bash create-cluster.sh --purge